department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 template: 4-action-page-pending
 ---

-If you want to learn a trade or skill through on-the-job training (OJT) or apprenticeships, VA benefits are available.
+VA offers education benefits to support you while you learn a trade or skill through on-the-job training (OJT) or apprenticeships.
+Find out if you can get education benefits.

 <div class="call-out" markdown="1">

-### Can I get these benefits?
+### Can I get education benefits?
-You can take advantage of on-the-job training or apprenticeships if:
+You can get education benefits during OJT or apprenticeships if:

   -	You're eligible for the GI Bill.
-  -	You're interested in working in an industry or job where (OJT) training is available, like:
+  -	You want to work in an industry or do a job that has OJT, like:
       -	Plumbing
       -	Hotel management
       -	Firefighting

 ### Who's covered?
 Veterans
-**Exception:** OJT isn't available if you are an active-duty Servicemember, and it isn't available to spouses using a transferred benefit.
+**Note:** You can't get OJT if you're an active-duty Servicemember or a spouse using a transferred benefit.
 </div>

 ### What benefits can I get?

 -	Money for books and supplies, up to $83 per month
--	Money for housing
+-	Money for housing, if you're covered under the Post-9/11 GI Bill

 -----